 Strategy and corporate objectives

-Our second corporate objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and develop their talents.
-We want to be a good employer in all respects and make sure that inclusivity and diversity are self-evident.
-We offer an environment where everyone can make the most of themselves.
-Trust, being in business together and looking out for each other are important elements in our corporate culture.
+Our second objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and develop their talents.
+We aim to be a good employer by promoting diversity and maximising employee talent development.

-Good financial results are not a goal in themselves, but are necessary to ensure sufficient scope for innovation and other new developments and to invest in people.
-We therefore aim for a healthy annual net profit margin of at least 8% and an annual workforce and revenue growth of 3 to 5%.
+Realising healthy financial results is essential for the company’s long-term continuity.
+Good financial results are necessary to ensure sufficient scope for innovation and other new developments, and to invest in people.
+We therefore aim to realise a healthy annual net profit margin of at least 8% and an annual workforce and revenue growth of 3 to 5%.